sitnarf/pipeworker/README.md

 # Pipeworker

-This library servers as framework for creating data processing blocks, which can be then interconnected to create machine learning and data mining pipelines.
+This library servers as framework for creating data processing nodes, which can be then interconnected to create machine learning and data mining pipelines.

 ## Example